ajp-9/mw-cares-bricks/README.md

 # M-W Cares Bricks
-While in the Computer Club I made a website to view all of the M-W Cares bricks from a virtual space.
+While in the Computer Club at my high school I made a dynamic website from the ground up with NodeJS to view the M-W Cares bricks, virtually.

 The site is designed to run on replit.com